Is Bali Safe? How to Navigate Through the Dangers

 Traffic

 Traffic in Bali is congested.
 While travelling on the island, we felt as a pedestrian, you have no rights.
-Cars and motorbikes won't usually stop to give way but you need to wait patiently and find the best moment to cross the street.
+Cars and motorbikes won't usually stop to give way, but you need to wait patiently and find the best moment to cross the street.
 Since the streets are wide and there is a continuous flow of vehicles, crossing streets is dangerous and difficult.
-Especially, if you are under the influence of alcohol, you put yourself in big danger.
-We witnessed one incident when one old female tourist was shouting in panic while crossing the pedestrian lane behind us in a big intersection in Kuta where motorcyclists and cars were making a turn towards the zebra line at a fast speed.
+Especially if you are under the influence of alcohol, you put yourself in big danger.
+We witnessed one incident when one old female tourist was shouting in panic while crossing the pedestrian lane behind us in a big intersection in Kuta where motorcyclists and cars were turning towards the zebra line at a fast speed.

-Bali is renowned for its breathtaking views that are sure to captivate your senses.
+Bali is renowned for its breathtaking views that captivate your senses.
 Its tropical jungle environment offers an opportunity to explore and discover new experiences while enjoying the pleasant weather.
 Nevertheless, it is crucial to note that the safety standards in Bali may differ from those in other countries.
-Therefore, it is important to be responsible for your safety.
+Therefore, it is essential to be responsible for your safety.

-In many attractions, there are tall cliffs without protective fences.
+Many attractions have tall cliffs without protective fences.
 Even the most appealing turquoise natural sea pools can be hazardous when a tide gets high.
 Reckless tourists may face severe accidents, and seeking assistance in remote locations takes time.
-It is crucial to prioritize safety and adhere to all written and spoken instructions to avoid any risks while visiting these attractions.
+It is crucial to prioritise safety and adhere to all written and spoken instructions to avoid risks while visiting these attractions.
 A reliable tour guide increases your safety a lot.

 Waves and Current

 Surfers love Bali since there is always wind and waves.
-But as a swimmer, it is difficult to find a calm sea.
+But as a swimmer, it isn't easy to find a calm sea.
 You need to prepare to survive together with the waves and tides.
-It is common that between moderate-sized waves big ones surprise you.
+It is common that between moderate-sized waves, big ones surprise you.
 Only skilful swimmers should enter the sea in Bali.

 Strong sea currents are another danger.
 Currents can be so strong that not even the best swimmer can swim against them.

-Our advice is to monitor the sea long enough before entering the water.
+We advise monitoring the sea long enough before entering the water.
 Do you see any signs of currents?
 Are there other swimmers in the sea and how do they do?
-Only after careful evaluation, you can consider going into the water.
+Only after careful evaluation can you consider going into the water.

 Always follow written instructions on the beaches.
 If swimming is forbidden, do not even think of it.
-Make sure you have a friend who can supervise you when you are in the water.
-If you still happen to get caught by a sea current, have a plan for how to escape.
+Make sure you have a friend who can supervise you in the water.
+If you still get caught by a sea current, plan how to escape.
 Usually, the best advice is to swim perpendicular to the current until you have escaped it and then continue back to the shore.

 Drugs